 Surveyed MSMEs in the professional services sector and the manufacturing and industry sector reported using digital tools at the same rate prior to COVID-19, though a higher percentage of MSMEs in professional services reported using digital tools during COVID-19.
-More specifically, 40 percent of MSMEs in the professional services sector and in the manufacturing and industry sector each reported using digital tools for business purposes prior to COVID-19.xxxix However, a higher percentage of MSMEs in professional services than in manufacturing and industry reported using digital tools for business purposes in the past year since COVID-19 - 54 percent versus 50 percent.^{xl} At the same time, 58 percent of MSMEs in the professional services sector reported that their business closed at some point during COVID-19, compared to 45 percent in the manufacturing and industry sector.xil These two findings together suggest that surveyed MSMEs in harder-hit sectors may have turned to digital tools during COVID-19.
+More specifically, 40 percent of MSMEs in the professional services sector and in the manufacturing and industry sector each reported using digital tools for business purposes prior to COVID-19.^{xxxiii} However, a higher percentage of MSMEs in professional services than in manufacturing and industry reported using digital tools for business purposes prior to COVID-19.^{xxxiii} However, a higher percentage of MSMEs in professional services than in manufacturing and industry reported using digital tools for business purposes in the past year since COVID-19 - 54 percent versus 50 percent.^{xxxiv} At the same time, 58 percent of MSMEs in the professional services sector reported that their business closed at some point during COVID-19, compared to 45 percent in the manufacturing and industry sector.^{xxxv} These two findings together suggest that surveyed MSMEs in harder-hit sectors may have turned to digital tools during COVID-19.

 However, a different usage pattern emerged when looking specifically at Facebook apps for business use.
-Initially, a higher percentage of MSMEs in the manufacturing and industry sector (38 percent) reported ever using Facebook apps for business purposes prior to the COVID-19 pandemic than MSMEs in the professional services sector (34 percent).
-XIII However, these percentages were nearly equal in the past year during COVID-19 - 46 percent of MSMEs in the professional services sector and 45 percent in the manufacturing and industry sector reported using Facebook apps for business purposes during this time period.
+Initially, a higher percentage of MSMEs in the manufacturing and industry sector (38 percent) reported ever using Facebook apps for business purposes prior to the COVID-19 pandemic than MSMEs in the professional services sector (34 percent).^{xxxvi} However, these percentages were nearly equal in the past year during COVID-19 - 46 percent of MSMEs in the professional services sector and 45 percent in the manufacturing and industry sector reported using Facebook apps for business purposes during this time period.
 This finding indicates that MSMEs in the professional services sector and the manufacturing and industry sector increased their business-related Facebook apps' usage during the pandemic.

-A consistently lower percentage of MSMEs in the retail and e-commerce sector than either the professional services sector or manufacturing and industry sector reported using digital tools across both time periods.XIIII More specifically, 27 percent of MSMEs in the retail and e-commerce sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which increased to 31 percent in the past year since COVID-19.xiiv Though this survey finding is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.
+A consistently lower percentage of MSMEs in the retail and e-commerce sector than either the professional services sector or manufacturing and industry sector reported using digital tools across both time periods.^{xxxvii} More specifically, 27 percent of MSMEs in the retail and e-commerce sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which increased to 31 percent in the past year since COVID-19.^{xxxvii} Though this survey finding is lower than expected, it may be due to retail and e-commerce MSMEs being combined into a single sector category, rather than two separate categories.
 This same pattern also holds when looking at Facebook apps for business use.
-Twenty-four percent of MSMEs in the retail and e-commerce sector reported that they had ever used Facebook apps for business purposes prior to the COVID-19 pandemic, which increased to 28 percent in the past year since COVID-19.1v This finding indicates that MSMEs in the retail and e-commerce sector increased their use of digital tools during the COVID-19 pandemic.
+Twenty-four percent of MSMEs in the retail and e-commerce sector reported that they had ever used Facebook apps for business purposes prior to the COVID-19 pandemic, which increased to 28 percent in the past year since COVID-19.^{xxxix} This finding indicates that MSMEs in the retail and e-commerce sector increased their use of digital tools during the COVID-19 pandemic.